 The findings of the analysis on balance showed a low risk profile.
-This is a key consideration as part of the Group's overall risk management planning and where resource and focus is targeted.
-Management's view is that our business model and strategy is resilient when considering climate-related scenarios.
+This is a key consideration as part of the Group's overall risk management planning and where resource and focus are targeted.
+Management's view is that our business model and strategy is robust when considering climate-related scenarios.

 Stonegate's transition risk and opportunity profile as considered with ERM is low balanced in the short/medium term and developing into a low opportunity overall in the long term.
 Product demand and markets are likely to change in the net zero 2050 scenario, with reduced demand for products associated with high emissions longer term.
 Engagement with the Group's wider supply chain will be key to address our scope 3 emissions and source low-carbon products.
 Working with ZCF, this low risk and low opportunity view is very much in line with others in our industry as well as wider in hospitality.
+The conversations in the last 12 months with key partner suppliers, has reinforced the point that industry success will depend on suppliers and customers working collaboratively together.
 The drink supply chain is driven in the main by large global suppliers and therefore tend to move together as an industry.
 The food supply chain is different with a mixture of sizes of suppliers, which means there is more flexibility for reviewing supply chains on a more granular level.

-The Group's physical risk profile, based on current climate conditions, is low.
-However, this is projected to increase in the future under a high emissions scenario (SSP5-8.5).
+Broadly speaking climate risk is assessed using the same conceptual framework as other types of identifiable business risk for Stonegate, using a risk related framework.
+This focusses on impact and probability, where when considered together is deemed low in the short term.
+Although the Group's physical risk profile, based on current climate conditions is low, this is projected to increase in the future under a high emissions scenario (SSP5-8.5).
 ERM reviewed the Group's estate against industry datasets including heat, cold, flooding, wind, landslides, drought and wildfires.
 No material risks were flagged that would be specific to the Group.
 The only risk that could be expected in the long term could be extreme rainfall and river flooding.
-However based on actual insurance claims history over the last 20 years, there is currently low risk across the estate and management expectation is that low risk will remain.
+However, based on actual insurance claims history over the 12 months, last decade and beyond, there is currently low risk across the estate and management expectation is that low risk will remain.
 In the long term as an industry, we need to be aware of risks impacting all of hospitality.
 These could range from the increasing impacts of extreme heat in relation to energy sourcing as well as weather impacts on crops.
 As an industry we also need to be aware of climate related influences on legislation and regulations, but we have strong experience dealing with these types of impacts.